rcossio/MDwMD/README.md

 ## Project Organization

-The project is organized into the following directories, each containing relevant files and scripts:
+The project is organized into the following directories, each containing relevant files and scripts.
+Between brackets who can understand the files within or the main language of the folder:

+- **server**: Backend of the web application (Damiano C, Ivan)
-- **db**: Constains scripts to mantain, check and operate in the DB
+- **db**: Constains scripts to mantain and check the DB (python)
-- **server**: Contains the web application for database access.
-- **data**: Reserved for initial data and processing scripts, currently unused.
-- **validation**: Scripts to evaluate the performance of the modelling strategies
-- **hydropro**: Houses scripts for running HYDROPRO calculations.
+- **hydropro**: Has scripts for running HYDROPRO calculations (bash)
-- **md**: Contains scripts for conducting molecular dynamics simulations.
+- **md**: Contains scripts for conducting molecular dynamics simulations (md: Gonzalo and Giorgia, diffusivity:Franco)
+- **validation**: Scripts to evaluate the error of the modelling strategies (python)

 ## Next Steps